cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 - Method/Path: `GET /api/v1/audit/download`
 - Authentication: Required
-- Access control: Self only (a user can only download audit logs they requested)
+- Access control: Self only (you can only download your own audit logs)
 - Query parameters:
   - `request_id` (optional):
     - If omitted, returns the last requested audit log file for the current user.
     - If provided, returns the audit log file for that specific request ID.
-- Returns: The audit log file in the format specified by the original request (typically JSON or CSV).
+- Returns: The audit log file, typically in JSON or CSV format.

-Each request generates a single downloadable file containing the audit logs for the full requested time range (up to 30 days).
+Each request generates a single file containing the audit logs for the full requested time range (up to 30 days).

 Examples:

-Download the latest audit log for the current user:
+To download the latest audit log for the current user:

 ```shell
 curl -sS \